reverendlovejoy43782/AI-RAG-Agent/README.md

-# RAG_TEMPLATE
+# ReAct Agent Langchain Langgraph

-This template sets up a basic Retrieval-Augmented Generation (RAG) system using FastAPI, LangChain, LangSmith, and DocArray.
+This template sets up a basic ReAct Agent with Langchain and Langgraph.
+The agent uses Wikipedia and web search as tools.

 ## Frameworks and Libraries